International Section of the ISSA on Machine and System Safety

 Our goal: show that safe machines are important for operator's health but also contribute to better results concerning productivity and quality

-Experts from more than 10 countries - from insurance carriers, research institutes, companies, associations and individuals - work together in the following four working groups:
+Experts from nine countries - from insurance carriers, research institutes, companies, associations and individuals - work together in the following four working groups:

 The working group 'Risk Management' aims at showing the importance of risk governance and risk management for successful, safe and healthy working, in accordance with international legal regulations, and to make transparent its complexity.
 Special attention is given to new trends and new risks in the modern society and world of work.
 It is directed at insurers and prevention services of occupational risks as well as to risk managers and other responsible persons in the enterprise for questions of principle and to experts for special issues.